stanford-futuredata/POP/EXPERIMENTS.md

 ...
 ```

-This is a merely driver program, and launches multiple experiments.
+This is a driver program, and launches multiple experiments.
 In this case,
 4 experiments are launched: one for each different value of `k`.
 This can take
 about a day to complete.
 We suggest using `tmux`.
 This creates a collection of
 logfiles under `/path/to/log/directory` (one for each experiment).
+Here, we
+use a poisson lambda parameter of 6.4, and measure the completion times of
+all jobs from 1000 to 1499 (inclusive).
+The trace completes once all 500 of
+these jobs complete.

 Each of these logfiles look like this in progress: